piotr-pietras/stx-review-template/README.md

 - In the component `onChange` handler is missing, so the value does not change, therefore `onClick` won't work because the `value.length` is `equal 0`,
-- Value is not also assgined to the <input/> element,
+- Value is not also assigned to the <input/> element,
 - To fix the problem `ref` is also needed to be attached to the <input/>

 ## `components/Button.tsx`